SummaryRead the full fact sheet

 - Be aged between 18 and 75 years (other rules may apply if you are a current donor).

 - Weigh at least 50kg.

 - Meet guidelines designed to protect both the donor and the people who will receive the blood.

 People who spent 6 months or more in the UK between 1980 and 1996 are currently unable to donate.
 This is due to the possibility that they may have vCJD (variant ), a human form of BSE or ‘mad cow disease’.

 This condition cannot yet be tested for and may remain dormant for a very long time.
 Similar precautionary measures apply to donors in New Zealand, Canada and the USA.

-The blood donation process
+How blood donation works

 Mandatory tests of donated blood

-Different types of blood donation
+Types of blood donation